 - Complete the take-home Summary Review.
 This is an open-book Final Exam and you are encouraged to use all the materials you receive in class to write this paper.
 You will obtain the Summary Review Questions from your instructor at the 14th class session.
 When you complete the Summary Review, you should submit it directly to your instructor who will review it and may ask you to revise some sections.

-One requirement of the URJ Introduction to Judaism program in the West District is your attendance at a Shabbaton.
 The word Shabbaton is related to the word Shabbat.
-Shabbatonim (plural) take place on Saturdays on various dates and at various locations.
-The Shabbaton usually runs from 10 am until 3 pm.
-Time, location and other specifics will be publicized on the registration site and e-mail notifications to students enrolled in Intro.
+Shabbatonim (plural) take place on Saturdays after the morning service.
+It usually runs from 10 am until 3 pm.
+Time, location and other specifics will be announced and e-mail notifications sent to students.
 Although the specific programs of each Shabbaton will vary somewhat, you can expect to enjoy yourself experiencing prayer, study, singing, and discussion about Judaism with a group of rabbis and your peers.